jaredwalker1/Home-Hacking-Lab/README.md

 Final Flag: Root Privilege Escalation
 Objective: Identify and capture the final flag by gaining root access.

-Identify Privilege Escalation Vector:
+Identify Privilege Escalation Vector
 Look for misconfigurations or software vulnerabilities that allow root access.
 Use tools like LinPEAS or manual enumeration to identify vectors.
-Exploit and Gain Root Access:
+Exploit and Gain Root Access
 Perform the privilege escalation to gain root access: bash
 Copy code
 /path/to/exploit
-Capture Final Flag:
+Capture Final Flag
 Navigate to the root directory and find the final flag: bash
 Copy code
 cd /root
 cat final_flag.txt
 Final Flag Content: "Well done!
-You have completed the DC1 challenge." sessions -i 1 sysinfo
+You have completed the DC1 challenge."